For COVID-19 and vaccination updates, view our information for the community. If you're experiencing symptoms, call your primary care provider.

 That said, experiencing little to no side effects doesn’t indicate that the vaccine was less effective for you or that your immune response was inadequate.
 It also doesn’t infer that you were previously infected with COVID-19.

-While most people have reported more side effects after the second dose of the vaccine (Pfizer-BioNTech and Moderna), everyone is unique.
-And everyone’s response to the first and second doses will be, too.
-There is no data that suggests age, build, gender or race have any bearing on how intense a person’s side effects will be.
+While most people have reported more side effects after the second dose of the mRNA vaccines (Pfizer-BioNTech and Moderna), and while many have reported similar side effects after the single-dose Johnson & Johnson vaccine, everyone is unique.
+And everyone’s response to the vaccine will be, too.
+There is no data that suggests age, build, gender, race or previous COVID-19 infection have any bearing on how intense a person’s side effects will be.
 So, generally speaking, there is no way of knowing how the vaccine might affect you.

 Preparing for the Side Effects